serverpod/serverpod_docs/docs/05-concepts/02-model.md

-# Working with protocols
+# Working with models

-Protocols are the YAML files used to define serializable classes in Serverpod.
+Models are the YAML files used to define serializable classes in Serverpod.
 They are used to generate Dart code for the server and client, and, if a database table is defined, to generate database code for the server.
-The yaml-files are located in the `lib/src/protocol` directory in your server project.
+The yaml-files are located in the `lib/src/model` directory in your server project.

 The files are analyzed by the Serverpod CLI when generating the project and creating migrations.

-Run `serverpod generate` to generate dart classes from the protocol files.
+Run `serverpod generate` to generate dart classes from the model files.

 ## Class